What the Acquidex Score means — and what it doesn't.

 Transferability

-Can this business operate successfully without the current owner?
+Can this business operate without the current owner?

 Are the stated earnings real, sustainable, and presented honestly?